OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_install.rst

 What Is?
 ========

-The OpenNebula Fireedge server aims to:
+The OpenNebula Fireedge purpose is twofold:

-- Sunstone can use **VMRC and Guacamole proxies** for remote access to your VMs, including VNC, RDP and ssh connections.
+- Sunstone can use **VMRC and Guacamole proxies** for remote access to VMs, including VNC, RDP and ssh connections.

-- **Start OneProvision GUI**.
-Its allows easily you to deploy a fully operational OpenNebula cluster in a remote provider.
+- **Start OneProvision GUI**, to ease the the deployment of fully operational OpenNebula clusters in a remote provider.

 Requirements
 ============

 - `Node.js 10.21 <https://nodejs.org/en/>`_ or later

-.. note:: If you install OpenNebula **from the binary packages**.
-For Guacamole to works in Sunstone, `Guacamole proxy daemon (guacd) <https://guacamole.apache.org/doc/gug/installing-guacamole.html>`_ should be installed.
-Otherwise the OpenNebula binary packages install Guacamole server.
+.. note:: If you install OpenNebula **from the binary packages** `Guacamole proxy daemon (guacd) <https://guacamole.apache.org/doc/gug/installing-guacamole.html>`_ should be installed.
+Otherwise the OpenNebula binary packages will install the Guacamole server.

 .. _fireedge_install_configuration: